-If you’re faced with this Windows 10 slow after the Edge update issue, you can try our recommended solutions in the order presented below to resolve the issue.
+If Windows 11/10 runs very slow after an Update, you can try our recommended solutions in the order presented below to resolve the issue.

 - Uninstall recently installed Update and hide the problematic Update

-- Perform System Restore and block the Edge update
+- Perform System Restore and block the update

 - Update firmware and BIOS.